 Types of Amazon Flex Driver Deliveries

 Working as an Amazon Flex driver delivering Amazon Prime Now is a completely different type of warehouse and job altogether.
-Here are the three main jobs as an Amazon Flex driver for Amazon Prime Now:
+Here are the two main jobs as an Amazon Flex driver for Amazon Prime Now:

 - Amazon Prime 2 hour deliveries

 Depending on the day, Amazon Flex will give you any of the above jobs in any order to meet demand.
 Read below about the different types of jobs and routes.

 Restaurant deliveries have been eliminated on these warehouse blocks and these types of deliveries are on another Amazon Flex block.
 There are now two different types of Amazon Flex block: